sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 The order was given.
 The silence that followed was heavy with a final, burning question, a question that contains the fate of every revolutionary, every artist, every thinker who has ever tried to bring a new light into the world.

 To change the world, must I first burn my own?
+Perhaps the Enlightenment never ended; it simply turned inward, until its light began to burn the thinker’s own flesh.